oroinc/documentation/commerce/user_guide/getting_started/intro_nav_history_fav_viewed.rst

 Remove a Page From the "Favorites" List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to remove a page from the *"Favorites*" page, open the page and click the yellow star icon.

 The icon will turn grey and the page will be removed from the *"Favorites*" list.

 Most Viewed
 -----------

 This section displays links to the most frequently used pages.
-Every time you visit a page, OroCRM recalculates the statistics and updates the list.
+Every time you visit a page, OroCommerce recalculates the statistics and updates the list.

 .. include:: section_toc.rst